 Whenever you create content, remember that you’ve got to promote it in order to get social media shares, social signals, and the kind of traction that can improve your content readership and rankings in the search engines.

 I recognized the power behind content marketing years ago.
 That motivated me to create advanced guides to search engine optimization, content marketing, inbound marketing, and several other popular internet marketing topics.

 By creating more useful and truly engaging content, I’ve increased my revenue, generated over 700,000 visitors from 614 posts, and built 3 successful software companies with my partner, Hiten Shah.

 Tell me, are you really struggling to drive traffic to your blog, attract quality clients and increase sales?
 If you can embrace content marketing and develop an editorial calendar that you’ll stick to, you’ll get results.

 I hope that this step-by-step guide for creating content that converts has been helpful and inspiring to you.

-My advice to you is this: run with these steps, because they’re quite easy to implement and the case studies are there to show you that you can replicate the success that other bloggers/marketer have generated.
+My advice to you is this: run with these steps because they’re quite easy to implement and the case studies are there to show you that you can replicate the success that other bloggers/marketers have generated.